 3. Dried fruit

-It’s generally a good idea to pack a grab-and-go fruit or veggie so you can make healthy eating choices when you’re on the run, but you’ll need to be careful with dried fruit.
+It’s generally a good idea to pack a fruit or veggie so you can eat healthy on the run, but you’ll need to be careful with dried fruit.

-SFGate explains it’s easy to go overboard with dried fruit because a serving is much less than you think, and the sugar content can be serious.
-A single serving would be the equivalent of eight apricots, three dates, or 2 tablespoons of cranberries, and this already can add up to about 100 calories.
-Don’t cut dried fruit out of your diet completely, but be mindful of your serving size.
+SFGate explains it’s easy to go overboard with dried fruit.
+A serving is much less than you think, and the sugar content can be serious.
+Eight apricots, three dates, or 2 tablespoons of cranberries equal a single serving, which can add up to about 100 calories.
+You don’t have to cut dried fruit out of your diet completely, but be mindful of your serving size.

 4. Whole milk

-You may have convinced yourself that the calcium in your glass of whole milk is reason enough to keep it in your diet, but too much of the full-fat stuff could cause the numbers on the scale to creep up.
+The calcium in your glass of whole milk is reason enough to keep it in your diet, right?
+But too much of the full-fat stuff could cause the numbers on the scale to creep up.
 An 8-ounce glass of whole milk contains 149 calories and nearly 5 grams of saturated fat.

-If you don’t want to give up milk in your coffee or cereal, have no fear — alternatives like almond milk or soy milk are way lower in calories and saturated fat.
-Lifehack explains 1 cup of almond milk only has 60 calories — compare this to the 146 calories per cup of whole milk, and you can see why this is a scale-friendly alternative.
+If you don’t want to give up milk in your coffee or cereal, have no fear.
+Alternatives like almond or soy milk are way lower in calories and saturated fat.
+Lifehack explains 1 cup of almond milk only has 60 calories.
+Compare this to 146 calories per cup of whole milk, and you can see which liquid is scale-friendly.

 5. White bread

-Another staple food that most have lying around the house for the emergency peanut butter sandwich or two is white bread.
-If you incorporate white bread into your diet as a treat every now and again, then you’re not likely to see weight gain as a result.
-The problem is it’s easy to eat too much.
+Another item most have in the house — we’ve all made an emergency peanut butter sandwich — is white bread.
+If you incorporate white bread into your diet as an occasional treat every now, then you likely won’t see weight gain.
+The problem is it’s easy to eat a lot.

-WebMD explains having two or more portions of white bread a day has been associated with weight gain.
-It’s not that surprising when you consider these loaves are made with refined flour that offers very little nutritional value.
+WebMD explains having two or more portions of white bread a day is associated with weight gain.
+It’s not surprising when you consider loaves are made with refined flour that offers little nutritional value.
 Choose whole-grain bread instead.

 6. Fresh juice